 Click Edit to set the Geofence radius (in miles or feet)**

-Configure any additional settings as needed
+Configure any additional settings as needed:

 Geofence based on shift addresses: Staff are geofenced on their first clock-in and first service start using the address assigned to the shift.
 If a shift address is entered, this setting overrides other geofence rules.
+This is only available for prescheduled shifts.

 Optional address on create shift: Allows shifts to be created without entering an address.